syncthing/docs/users/config.rst

 bindDN
     BindDN for user authentication.
-    Special %s variable shoild be used to pass username to LDAP.
+    Special %s variable should be used to pass username to LDAP.

 transport